 Specialist Physiotherapy at Body Logic Physiotherapy

-Body Logic Physiotherapy has a number of Specialist Physiotherapists in the areas of musculoskeletal physiotherapy, sports physiotherapy and pelvic health.
+Body Logic Physiotherapy, as a Specialist Physiotherapy Clinic, has a number of Specialist Physiotherapists in the areas of musculoskeletal physiotherapy, sports physiotherapy, and pelvic health.
 Our Specialists are industry leaders and are also involved in University research and education.

 What is a Specialist Physiotherapist?

 Specialist Physiotherapists have received the highest level of physiotherapy clinical training in Australia.
 The specialisation process is rigorous, ensuring that only the most skilled clinicians hold the Specialist title.
 To be eligible to enter the specialisation program, physiotherapists need to have completed post graduate qualifications and have worked clinically for a number of years in advance practice.
 In addition, they need to demonstrate that they have been involved in education, research and mentoring of other clinicians.
 Physiotherapy Specialisation is a 2.5 year mentoring program.
 If you would like to know about the process, see the section ‘What is the process to become a Specialist?’ at the end of this document.

 Who would benefit from seeing a Specialist Physiotherapist?